Common abbreviations used in

 Newton's 3 laws:

-1) Law of Inertia: Bodies in motion tend to remain in motion, in a
+1) Law of Inertia: Bodies in motion tend to remain in motion,

 straight line with constant speed, unless